AdamRWeinstein/SentimentAnalysis/README.md

 ## Preprocessing

-The preprocessing step involves several text cleaning and transformation tasks, including:
+The preprocessing step involves several text cleaning and transformation tasks to prepare the data for machine learning models.
+The steps include:

-- Removal of HTML tags.
+- **Removal of HTML tags**: Ensures that the model isn't influenced by any web markup.
-- Replacement of specific ratings with general labels (positive, neutral, negative).
+- **Rating Replacement**: Specific ratings are replaced with general labels (positive, neutral, negative) to provide a uniform representation.
-- Removal of any remaining numbers
-- Expansion of contractions.
-- Conversion to lowercase.
-- Lemmatization.
-- Removal of stop words.
-- Removal or replacement of punctuation.
-- Removal of excess whitespace.
+- **Number Removal**: Any standalone numbers that don't represent ratings are removed.
+- **Expansion of Contractions**: Expands contractions (e.g., "isn't" becomes "is not") for uniformity.
+- **Punctuation Handling**: Punctuation is either removed or replaced with spaces.
+- **Case Normalization**: Converts all text to lowercase to avoid duplication based on case differences.
+- **Lemmatization**: Words are reduced to their base or dictionary form (e.g. 'better' -> 'good')
+- **Stop Word Removal**: Common words that don't carry significant meaning are removed.
+- **Whitespace Handling**: Any excess white spaces are removed.

+Potential enhancements for preprocessing include refining the rating categorization strategy, such as omitting neutral placeholders for explicit ratings between 40-60% and categorizing them as either positive or negative.
+Another option is to discard neutral ratings before tokenization.

 ## Models